kakapo1933/Beverage-Order-System/README.md

 1. Create a new branch for your feature or bugfix
 2. Make your changes
 3. Submit a pull request

-## Recent Fixes

-The following issues were fixed:

-1. Created missing module files for the API:
-   - `apps/api/src/auth/auth.module.ts`
-   - `apps/api/src/menu/menu.module.ts`
-   - `apps/api/src/orders/orders.module.ts`
-   - `apps/api/src/payments/payments.module.ts`
-   - `apps/api/src/notifications/notifications.module.ts`

-2. Fixed TypeScript error in `apps/api/src/prisma/prisma.service.ts` by adding an index signature to the PrismaService class.

-3. Updated Docker Compose command to use the newer format: `docker compose` instead of `docker-compose`.

-4. Fixed container accessibility issue:
-   - Updated client and merchant Vite configurations to bind to all interfaces (`host: '0.0.0.0'`)
-   - Updated proxy configurations to use Docker service names instead of localhost
-   - Modified docker-compose.yml to explicitly use the development target for client and merchant containers

 ## License